CloudLabsAI-Azure/CAF-Ready-Govern-Methodology/Instructions/cleanup.md

 ## Exercise 1: Delete the Azure DevOps organization

-In this exercise, you will delete Azure DevOps organization created in support of the lab.
+In this exercise, you will delete the Azure DevOps organization created in support of the lab.

 1. In your JumpVM, open a new browser tab and navigate to **https://dev.azure.com/odluser<inject key="DeploymentID" enableCopy="false" />**.